KaranPandher/Doge-Media-2.0/README.md

     Demonstrates knowledge of color theory/correct colors are chosen No in-line styles
     Avoids Divs if developing custom content (semantic-ui-react will use divs, this is acceptable)

-All members of each group are expected to attend a daily morning stand up with their assigned TA/Instructor:

-    Day 1
-    Day 2
-    Day 3
-    Day 4
-    Day 5

-Due Dates:

-Morning stand up on Monday, April 20: Wireframe, Trello board (populated with tasks and assigned to group members).
-Monday, April 27: Assignment is due at 9 AM.